Recast Kiosk Deployment via Task Sequence

-Recast Kiosk Manager is a fan favorite, used by many of our Enterprise customers to help control machines with a few clicks.
-Sometimes you want to deploy a computer and already have all of these settings applied, using the process Kiosk Manager uses, and stealing the end results, we can create a Task Sequence Module to deploy Recast Kiosk settings during OSD.
+Kiosk Manager by Recast is a fan favorite, used by many of our Enterprise customers to help control machines with a few clicks.
+Sometimes you want to deploy a computer and already have all of these settings applied.
+Using the process Kiosk Manager uses and stealing the end results, we can create a Task Sequence module to deploy Recast Kiosk settings during OSD.

 - Create Clean Reference Machine